 Voyager Step-In Air Dog Harness

-A lightweight all-seasons harness, Voyager’s Step-In Air fits even the tiniest of Dachshunds (at a 13-inch chest size) and delivers barely-there comfort.
-Size adjustments are minimal, however, because of the Velcro closure and buckle overlay, so this may not be the right harness for Houdini Doxies.
+A lightweight all-seasons harness, Voyager’s Step-In Air fits even the tiniest of Dachshunds.
+It fits a 13-inch chest size at the smallest size and delivers barely-there comfort.
+Size adjustments are minimal.
+Because of the Velcro closure and buckle overlay, so this may not be the right pick for Doxies that like to escape.

-But if you are looking for an affordable harness option that won’t irritate your Dachshund’s sensitive skin or airways, this low-lying harness might be the perfect fit.
-Mesh fabric enhances airflow and keeps your pup comfortable in all seasons, but of course, it’s also susceptible to chewing.
+But if you are looking for an affordable option that won’t irritate your Dachshund’s sensitive skin or airways, this low-lying harness might be the perfect fit.
+Mesh fabric enhances airflow and keeps your pup comfortable in all seasons.
+Just keep in mind that this fabric is also susceptible to chewing.